 Internal Audit Progress Report

 The Internal Audit Manager presented the update on progress of the Internal Audit department.
-On reports issued since the last meeting, there was one report with red (limited assurance) for school funds at Argoed High School which was amongst a sample of audits undertaken at four schools.
+Amongst the reports issued since the last meeting, there was only one with red/limited assurance on Accounts Payable.